-To be eligible to pursue a master of arts degree in applied history, you must:
+To be eligible to pursue a Master of Arts degree in applied history, you must:

-- Have a baccalaureate degree from an accredited college or university. - · Present an official transcript showing at least a 2.75 cumulative grade point average for your undergraduate studies.
+- Have a baccalaureate degree from an accredited college or university. - Present an official transcript showing at least a 2.75 cumulative quality point average for your undergraduate studies.

-If you have less than a 2.75 cumulative grade point average, you may be accepted following an interview in which you provide additional evidence of your interest in history and your potential as a graduate student.
+If you have less than a 2.75 cumulative undergraduate quality point average, you may be accepted following an interview and the submission of a 500-word Statement of Purpose in which you provide additional evidence of your interest in history, your potential as a graduate student, and your reasons for pursuing graduate studies.